Supreme Neem Oil 100% Pure Wild-Crafted Neem Oil, 1800 ppm Azadirachtin

 Fertilizing

-Fertilize once or twice a month during the spring and summer.
-Winter is rest time.
+Fertilize every 2 weeks month during the spring and summer.
+In winter fertilize just once every 6 weeks.
 Our Golden Harvest Natural Fertilizer is great for your avocado plant!

 Problem Solving